OpenEdition/kbart-openedition/docs/source/bacon.rst

 .. warning::

-   KBART files served by BACON get appended a non-standard 26th column, called ``best_ppn``.
+   KBART files served by BACON are appended a non-standard 26th column, called ``best_ppn``.
 It is the best matching identifier found for this resource in the `SUDOC catalogue <http://sudoc.abes.fr>`_.